SSWConsulting/SSW.Rules.Content/rules/bench-master/rule.md

 - Process - Knowing what skills are required for each project
 - Process - Bench Backup - Keep someone in the loop for when Bench Master is unavailable
 - Process - Weekly meeting with important stakeholders to talk about priorities
+- Process - Office specific morning meeting for anyone not on client work,
+  - This is for people not already assigned to an internal project or have finished work on an internal project

 Some other terms that are commonly used for this type of role are: